MadOne/weishaupt_modbus/README.md

-This is a fork from MadOne: https://github.com/MadOne/weishaupt_modbus/
+This is the successor of the integration from MadOne.
+MadOne and OStrama are working together on this version.

 I started to build a structure that finally will allow loading of the modbus structure from a file.
 As a first step, all modbus parameters will be concentrated in the file hpconst.py as a set of object lists.